 With the sale of assets relating to the Company's Tactical Display Group business (the "TDG Assets") and subsequent debt repayments, the Company is no longer in default under the various covenants contained in its agreements with its Convertible, Senior Secured Term loan lender and with its bank which provided Lines of Credit under a secured revolving loan agreement.
-This asset sale, debt repayments and other debt deferrals have improved the working capital position of the Company, reducing the Company's working capital deficiency to \$(1,016,105) as compared to \$(6,052,281) as of December 31, 2011.
+This asset sale, debt repayments and other debt deferrals have improved the working capital position of the Company, reducing the Company's working capital deficiency to \$(2,294,894) as compared to \$(6,052,281) as of December 31, 2011.
 However due to its continued operating losses and the transition of its business away from existing military related product sales, it expects to see a further increase in its working capital deficiency until new technology and commercial products, as well as new waveguide defense related products are developed.

 The Company's independent registered public accounting firm's report issued on the consolidated financial statements for the year ended December 31, 2011 included an explanatory paragraph describing the existence of conditions that raise substantial doubt about the Company's ability to continue as a going concern, including continued operating losses and the potential inability to pay currently due debts.
-Other than for the quarter ending June 30, 2012, the Company has incurred a net loss from Operations consistently over the last 3 years.
-The Net Income from Operations of \$3,770,565 for second quarter of 2012, was after a net reported gain on sale of assets of \$5,902,663.
+The Company has incurred a net loss from continuing operations consistently over the last 3 years.
+The net loss from continuing operations was \$(1,116,023) for third quarter of 2012.
 The Company's losses in the prior calendar years of 2011, 2010 and 2009 have had a significant negative impact on the Company's ability to conduct its business in the ordinary course, its financial position and its liquidity.
-The Company has an accumulated deficit of \$23,549,029 as of June 30, 2012.
+The Company has an accumulated deficit of \$(24,730,207) as of September 30, 2012.